The Top SEO Consultants & Experts in Singapore

 Not long ago, what people referred to as SEO is NOT the same as what is implied by it today.
-SEO was more of a black hat technique, because search engines weren’t well developed.
-Their algorithms were a working progress and there were a lot of loop holes to circumvent around some of their policies.
+SEO was more of a black hat technique because search engines weren’t well developed.
+Their algorithms were working progress and there were a lot of loopholes to circumvent around some of their policies.

 Such tactics are probably dead, which kind of makes the old-school kind of SEO dead of course.

-There might be a few black hat techniques that still works, but it’s just a matter of time before Google catches up and slaps you with a penalty.
+There might be a few black hat techniques that still work, but it’s just a matter of time before Google catches up and slaps you with a penalty.

 The best way to tell if a company is privy to the latest SEO trends is to look at its own marketing effort.
 Do their blogging results reflect what they’re talking about?
 Or you could just be blatantly honest with them and ask if they abide by the updated Google rules.